kubernetes/website/content/en/docs/contribute/new-content/new-features.md

 the state of the PR from draft to **ready for review**.
 To mark a pull request as ready for review, navigate to the merge box and click **Ready for review**.

 Do your best to describe your feature and how to use it.
-If you need help structuring your documentation, ask in the `#sig-docs` slack channel.
+If you need help structuring your documentation, ask in the `#sig-docs` Slack channel.

 When you complete your content, the documentation person assigned to your feature reviews it.
 To ensure technical accuracy, the content may also require a technical review from corresponding SIG(s).